Towhidi Janata: Nural Pagla shrine demolition

 Mob under banner of Towhidi Janata rioted in a shrine of a cult leader "Nur al-Haque" known as Nural Pagla (Crazy Nur) who had claimed to be Imam Mahdi.
 The shrine was similar to Kaaba in structure it was given as main reason why it got demolished.

+Mob against Baul

+In November 2025, several Baul artists and their supporters were allegedly assaulted over religious blasphemy in Manikganj and Thakurgaon under the banner of "Tawhidi Jonota."

 Government stances

 Adviser Mahfuj Alam threatened Towhidi Janata of taking legal actions against them if they do more violent activities.
 But he was criticized by many islamists for defaming the word "Tawhid".
 He later replied it and said "I warned Towhidi Janata, I didn't threatened them, I am also a Monotheist as a Believer Muslim.
 But I will not accept if anyone tries to spread extremism in name of Monotheism."